What’s The Most Important Data To Collect When Working With Clients As A Financial Advisor?

 So how does this relate to being a financial advisor and specifically gathering data?

 Well, we’ve all asked questions of our clients about what they want to accomplish or what their goals for the future are.
-At CP, we call this our Emotional Blueprint and ask something to the effect of “If we were meeting here 3 years from today, looking back over those three years, what must have happened during that period for you to feel happy with your progress?”
-Now you can phrase it however you would like, but the important facets of the question are that it’s future based but not to far off into the future that the client may not be able to envision it and that it emphasizes what’s gone well during that time period.
+At CP, this is an emotional blueprint and asks something to the effect of, If we were meeting here 3 years from today, looking back over those three years, what must have happened during that period for you to feel happy with your progress?

 It’s pretty fascinating to pose a question to clients that they often don’t think about or certainly never share outwardly with anyone, sometimes even a spouse or partner.

-After asking that question you’ll typically get responses like “we want to buy a house”, “we’d like to save for retirement”, “we want to help pay for college for our children”, etc. Not to say these aren’t important to the client, but there generally isn’t a lot of emotion tied to these.
-Most advisors will write these down and move on to whatever they wanted to talk about in the first place and never give it a second thought.
-They stay at surface level.
+After asking that question, you’ll typically get responses like “we want to buy a house”, “we’d like to save for retirement,” “we want to help pay for college for our children”, etc. Not to say these aren’t important to the client, but there generally isn’t a lot of emotion tied to these.

-• What does the house look like?
+What does the house look like?

-• How many bedrooms/bathrooms does it have?
+How many bedrooms/bathrooms does it have?

-• What style home is it?
+What style home is it?

-• Where are you looking (state/city/town/neighborhood/school district)?
+Where are you looking (state/city/town/neighborhood/school district)?

-• When are you hoping to buy it/Have you started looking yet?
+When are you hoping to buy it/Have you started looking yet?

-• Are you planning to buy or considering building?
+Are you planning to buy or considering building?

-• What size plot of land is it on?
+What size plot of land is it on?

-• Is there a pool/fenced in back yard/workshop/gym/etc.?
+Is there a pool/fenced-in back yard?

-A good financial advisor wants to picture their client’s dreams, goals, and aspirations exactly how they picture it.
+A good financial advisor wants to picture their client’s dreams, goals, and aspirations exactly as they picture it.
 This might sound trivial, but we can assure you it’s not.
 So, why exactly does this picture matter?
 It matters for a few reasons:

-• The attainability of the goal
+The attainability of the goal.

-• The necessary time to achieve the goal
+The necessary time to achieve the goal.

-• The specific actions needed to be taken to work towards the goal
+The specific actions needed to be taken to work towards the goal.

-• Where to prioritize a certain goal relative to their other goals
+Where to prioritize a certain goal relative to their other goals.

 CLOSING THE CONVERSATIONAL GAP

-• Further develops the advisor-client relationship
+Further develop the advisor-client relationship, and

-• Provides actionable steps towards their true goals
+Provide actionable steps towards their true goals

 While quantitative data is more easily obtained than qualitative data, it’s not more important.
 This is true because financial planning is tied to behaviors.
 And, qualitative data sprouts from behaviors, motivations, and emotions.

 As a financial advisor, your goal is likely to deliver the best financial outcomes for your clients.
 Achieving these outcomes requires you to help hold your clients accountable.
-But, we all know that half the battle with accountability is self-realization.
+But we all know that half the battle with accountability is self-realization.
 So, can you help your clients to hold themselves accountable?

 You can and you should.

 This is where alignment comes in.
 The alignment between what they say they want to achieve and the behaviors they’re demonstrating.
-For example, if your client says they want to do the following:

 Part of building that client-advisor relationship is to encourage them to work towards the goals they set for themselves.
 Your excitement and projections of what it will take to achieve these goals will fuel their fire to make it happen.